 During the shipping, how the shipping agent handles the package is beyond seller control, including us at Labijo.
 One thing for sure, we always pack the plants in good conditions and as secure as possible.

 We believe that the plants will survive the trip to your place.
 That’s why we provide a replacement guarantee.

-When things go wrong and your plant couldn’t survive, you can claim your guarantee.
-Labijo will process all the claim when you sent the clear unboxing video since you receive the plants to our email as proof of the conditions.
+When things go wrong and your plant can’t survive, you can claim your guarantee.
+Labijo will process all the claims when you send the clear unboxing video and you receive the plants to our email as proof of the conditions.
 Our team will contact you as soon as possible to resolve the problem.
 You can read our FAQ first before buying plants from us.